Also known as the Lime Butterfly, the Lemon Butterfly, and the Checkered Swallowtail.

 Unlike most swallowtails, it does not have a prominent tail.

-Also, when the adult stage is considered, the lime swallowtail is the shortest living butterfly, with male adults dying after four days and females after a week.
+Also, when the adult stage is considered, the lime swallowtail is the shortest living butterfly, with male adults dying after four days and females a week.

 Their dorsal background color is black.